How to Use Claude AI — A Practical Guide for Real Work

 Not telling it your role.
 "I'm a senior engineer reviewing this for security issues" gets you a totally different response than "look at this code."

 The shortest path to using Claude AI well in 2026 is to spend an hour setting up two or three Projects for the work you do most often, then prompt with the same care you'd brief a colleague.
 The advanced features — Artifacts, long context, the API — are powerful, but they're amplifiers.
-The prompting habits are the foundation.
+The prompting habits are the foundation, and the right Project setups are what compound the value across thousands of small interactions.